cavaunpeu/willwolf.io-source/content/life/exploring-crypto.md

 In the spirit of exploration, I won't rigidly structure this period of my life.
 Instead, I'll see where my interests lead and follow them vigorously.

-Please don't hesitate to say 👋 if any of the above resonates with you.
+Please don't hesitate to say 👋 if any of the above resonates with you!

 Will